axibase/atsd-use-cases/research/bag-tax/README.md

 generated from plastic bag sales is used by the county government to enact water quality initiates which counteract the harmful effects of plastic litter clogging up the waterways.
 The county estimates this total to be around $3 million, and the Bag Tax successfully generated roughly that amount.
-This is the hidden beauty of the Bag Tax, while perhaps ineffective at modifying the desired behavior, by taxing plastic bag users for their bags, the county is able to offset its own costs which previously came from another revenue source and still perform its goals of removing garbage from the environment without any individual or group seeing a steep increase in their personal tax payments.
+This is the hidden beauty of the Bag Tax, while perhaps ineffective at modifying the target behavior, by taxing plastic bag users for their bags, the county is able to offset its own costs which previously came from another revenue source and still perform its goals of removing garbage from the environment without any individual or group seeing a steep increase in their personal tax payments.